-NOTE: Location methods may differ depending on the Access Type, e.g. in case of WLAN Access Location determination may just correspond to retrieval of IP addressing information from the N3IWF/TNGF; As another example, for Wireline access, Location determination may just correspond to retrieval of geo coordinates corresponding to a Line Id.
+NOTE: Location methods may differ depending on the Access Type, e.g. in case of WLAN Access Location determination may just correspond to retrieval of IP addressing information from the N3IWF/TNGF; As another example, for Wireline access, Location determination may just correspond to retrieval of geo coordinates corresponding to a GLI as defined in 23.316 [21] clause 4.7.8 or a HFC Node ID.

 - RAT type (i.e. 5G NR or eLTE) and/or the serving AN node (i.e. gNB or NG-eNB) of the target UE.